danielringch/homebattery/docs/handbook/logging.rst

 You can use any terminal emulation program that supports serial connections, like `PuTTY <https://www.putty.org>`_ or `picocom <https://github.com/npat-efault/picocom>`_.

 .. warning::
-   If the baseboard is used, it is strongly recommended to disconnect all other power supplies while using USB.
+   If the baseboard is used, it is strongly recommended to disconnect all other power supplies and ground connections while using USB.
 Otherwise the Pico might get damaged due to ESD.

 UDP data stream
 ---------------